Reading

 Key Focus

-Oxford Reading Tree is used as the core reading scheme to engage our emerging readers from Reception through to the end of Year 2, supplemented by a variety of additional schemes according to pupils learning needs.
+For early readers, Floppy's Phonics is used as the core reading scheme to engage our emerging readers from Reception through to the end of Year 2.

 Project X